ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

 - By leaving this role empty it's possible to ensure that users logged via LDAP will get `API_INSUFFICIENT_RIGHTS` error upon login / access to API.
-- Alternatively this could be set to a `read-only` role so that any user that authenticates successfully to LDAP will have access to IP Fabric.
+- Alternatively, this could be set to a `read-only` role so that any user that authenticates successfully to LDAP will have access to IP Fabric.

 !!! warning "Primary user groups are not supported"